yneveu/lxd/doc/api-extensions.md

  * ipv4.address property on "nic" type devices (when nictype is "bridged")
  * ipv6.address property on "nic" type devices (when nictype is "bridged")
  * security.mac\_filtering property on "nic" type devices (when nictype is "bridged")

+## container\_push
+When a container is created in push mode, the client serves as a proxy between the source and target server.
+This is useful in cases where the target server is behind a NAT or firewall and cannot directly communicate with the source server and operate in pull mode.